Dog fighting: Animal welfare and rights

 Animal advocates consider dog fighting to be one of the most serious forms of animal abuse, not only for the violence that the dogs endure during and after the fights, but because of the suffering they often endure in training, which ultimately can lead to death.

 According to a filing in U.S. District Court in Richmond by federal investigators in Virginia, which was obtained under the Freedom of Information Act and published by The Baltimore Sun on July 6, 2007, a losing dog or one whose potential is considered unacceptable faces "being put to death by drowning, strangulation, hanging, gun shot, electrocution or some other method".

 Some of the training of fighting dogs may entail the use of small animals (including kittens) as prey for the dogs.

 Legal status

 Dog fighting has been popular in many countries throughout history and continues to be practiced both legally and illegally around the world.
 In the 20th and 21st centuries, dog fighting has increasingly become an unlawful activity in most jurisdictions of the world, despite the fact that in cultural practice it may be common.

 Dog fighting is illegal throughout the entire European Union and most of South America.
 The American Pit Bull Terrier is by far the most common breed involved in the blood sport.
-The Dogo Cubano and Cordoba Fighting Dog were used for fighting a century ago, but both of these breeds have become extinct.
+The Dogo Cubano and Córdoba Fighting Dog were used for fighting a century ago, but both of these breeds have become extinct.